DDoS/GBAiD/README.md

 ### Dependencies ###

-GBAiD uses [SDL2](https://www.libsdl.org/) for input, OpenGL graphics, sound (eventually) and controller support.
+GBAiD uses [SDL2](https://www.libsdl.org/) for input, OpenGL graphics, sound and controller support.

 - SDL 2.0.3 or greater is required
 - OpenGL 2.0 or greater is required